Risk assessment and early warning systems

 Useful resources

-UN Office on Genocide Prevention and Responsibility to Protect: http://www.un.org/en/genocideprevention/publications-and-resources.html
+UN Office on Genocide Prevention and Responsibility to Protect: https://www.un.org/en/genocide-prevention

 Early Warning Project: https://earlywarningproject.ushmm.org/